Air Botswana: Recent history

 In December 2008, Air Botswana signed a deal with ATR for two 68-seat ATR 72–500 regional airliners worth US$37 million.
 The aircraft were delivered in March 2009, and it was announced that routes linking Kasane and Francistown with Johannesburg would be restarted.
 The aircraft were delivered at the time of Air Botswana facing increased competition from South African Airways which had re-entered the Johannesburg-Gaborone market.
 In July 2009, Air Botswana signed a codeshare agreement with Kenya Airways, which began flights to Gaborone on 6 September with three flights per week.

-The airline left the International Air Transport Association because of its inability to meet the December 2008 deadline of the IATA Operational Safety Audit, but has since been re-admitted as a full member in 2012, under the leadership of the General Manager, Sakhile Nyoni-Reiling.
+The airline left the International Air Transport Association because of its inability to meet the December 2008 deadline of the IATA Operational Safety Audit, but has since been re-admitted as a full member in 2012, under the leadership of the general manager, Sakhile Nyoni-Reiling.

 In December 2012, Nyoni-Reiling resigned, and press reports in May 2013 indicated internal conflicts and that two directors had been suspended for gross mismanagement pending investigations.

-In late 2015, Tshenolo Mabeo the, Minister responsible for Transport, sacked the then General Manager Ben Dahwa together with his entire board of directors, following allegations of corruption.
+In late 2015, Tshenolo Mabeo, the minister responsible for transport, sacked the then general manager Ben Dahwa together with his entire board of directors, following allegations of corruption.
 General Tebogo Carter Masire, former Botswana Defence Force (BDF) Commander, was appointed in February 2016 to lead Air Botswana as board chairman, replacing Nigel Dixon-Warren.

 In November 2019, the EastAfrican newspaper reported that Air Botswana was in the process of cutting its staff numbers from 450 to 210 people.
 The airline has been running at a loss for more than a decade, reportedly due to high maintenance costs for its planes.
 The plans also include outsourcing ground handling services to a new company, yet to be formed.
 It is expected that the majority of the retrenched workers will be hired by the new ground handling outfit.

+In December 2023, Lulu Rasebotsa was hired to replace Agnes Khunwana who relocated to CEIBA Intercontinental.
+During the first six months of her tenure, Rasebotsa oversaw the expansion of the company fleet with the introduction of new aircraft and the expansion of the destinations network.
+The Botswana government pumped in new money to expand the enterprise.

 Corporate affairs

 Ownership

-Despite various initiatives to privatise the airline, in whole or in part, Air Botswana remains 100% owned by the Government of Botswana.
+Despite various initiatives to privatise the airline, in whole or in part, Air Botswana remains 100 percent owned by the Government of Botswana.

 Business trends

 Air Botswana has been consistently loss-making for many years.
 Although the airline is government owned, full annual reports do not appear to be published.
-Financial results (for years ending 31 March) are published by the Auditor General, and other data in AFRAA reports, as below:
+Financial results (for years ending 31 March) are published by the auditor general, and other data in AFRAA reports, as below: